 The Neville Johnson Sudbury Living Concept fitted furniture range works well here because it’s been designed to fit the TV (and all of its ugly wires) as well as leaving plenty of room for decorative pieces.

-11. Choose the best living room colour scheme
+12. Choose the best small living room colour scheme

-Generally speaking, crisp white walls and minimalist hues make a living room feel more spacious, but having a small space to work with doesn’t need to crush your colour dreams.
+Generally speaking, crisp white walls and minimalist hues make a small living room feel more spacious, but having a small space to work with doesn’t need to crush your colour dreams.
 If you prefer a more vibrant aesthetic over magnolia-blah then run with it.
-Be inspired to choose the best paint colour for your living room in our dedicated feature.
+Be inspired by more living room paint ideas in our dedicated feature.

-White floors and ceilings bounce lots of light about and create a bigger, brighter looking space.
+If darker floorboards aren't going to be for you white floors and ceilings always bounce lots of light about and create a bigger, brighter looking small living room.
 So why not tackle honey-coloured floorboards with a paintbrush?
 You'll have a more contemporary, bigger-looking space in hours for no more than the price of a can of paint.
 Plus, you can always throw down a bright rug to add a splash of colour and a layer of comfort, or use a darker paint colour on your walls than you might have dared to previously.
 Or, just throw down a light-coloured rug for an instant transformation.

 Before we go on to talk about the many positive points of adding prints and murals to a small living room, can we just appreciate the artful layering in this living room?
 That's how it's done, people!

-Anyway, yes, murals – a great way to add even more texture to a small living room.
+Anyway, yes, murals – a great small living room idea.
 They are also a fab option if you are decorating a rented home, because you can choose to hang a mural rather than paste it permanently to your wall.
 In this small living room, the use of a mural expands the space as it stops an expanse of white wall making the room feel boxy.
 For more wall mural ideas, check out our feature.